catornot/Followed/README.md

 **Code** : [Parralax](https://github.com/ItsIntense), [cat_or_not](https://github.com/catornot)

-The player is trying to escape will being followed by his evil twin
+The player is trying to escape while being followed by his evil twin

 ## installating & running from source
 to run this game you should have python 3.10 and pygame 2.1